YuichiNukiyama/TabSpacer/README.md

 TabSpacer have 2 features which toggle insertSpaces option and convert existing tabs convert to spaces.

 ## Usage
+**toggle insertSpaces option** command toggle insertSpaces option. if insertSpaces was true, this method converted value to false.
+And insertSpaces which is false is converted true.tabSize isn't unaffected.

+**convert tabs to space** command convert all tabs to spaces. tabsize is as same as your settings.

 toggle insertSpaces option.
 ```
 press F1 key and input [toggle insertSpaces option]